DanWahlin/CopilotAdventures/README.md

 Do you have a copilot challenge story/puzzle you'd like to submit for others to go through?
 We'd love to see it!
 Please submit a pull request to this repository with your challenge and solution.

-- Add `New Copilot Challenge: [Your Challenge Name]` into the PR title.
+- Use `New Copilot Challenge: [Your Challenge Name]` for the PR title.
 Replace `[Your Challenge Name]` with the name of your challenge.
 - Include if your challenge is at the beginner, intermediate, or advanced level.
 - Follow the markdown template used with each challenge in the [Challenges](./Challenges) folder as you create your challenge.
 - Provide an image for your challenge (use [Bing Image Creator](https://www.bing.com/create) or another image generator solution).